eduhdev/mini-web-browser/README.md

 - basic response caching with `Cache-Control: no-store` and `max-age`
 - gzip-compressed response support
 - chunked transfer decoding

+Implemented so far in the parser/document layer:

-- HTML lexing into text/tag tokens
+- HTML parsing into `Element` and `Text` nodes
+- implicit `html`, `head`, and `body` insertion
+- self-closing tag handling
+- visible-text extraction from the parsed tree
 - support for `&lt;` and `&gt;` entities
+- debug printing of the reconstructed HTML tree

-Implemented so far in the graphics/layout layer:
+Implemented so far in the layout/paint layer:

+- document-level and block-level layout objects
 - word-based layout with measured text widths
+- block vs inline layout mode selection
 - scrolling, resizing, and a proportional scrollbar
 - basic tag handling for:
   - `<b>`